It’s Time to Read Open Syllable Words

 Open Syllable Examples

-Words such as able, ago, idea, alike, open, unit are examples of an Open Syllable appearing at the beginning of a word:
+Able, ago, idea, alike, open, unit are examples of an Open Syllable appearing at the beginning of a word:

-Words such as celebrate, animal, president, customer are examples of an Open Syllable appearing in the middle of a word.
+Celebrate, animal, president, customer are examples of an Open Syllable appearing in the middle of a word.

-Words such as tuna, mini, cacti, chili, echo, candy are examples of an Open Syllable appearing at the end of a word.
+Tuna, mini, cacti, chili, echo, candy are examples of an Open Syllable appearing at the end of a word.

 Check out the FREEBIE!
 It teaches using simple examples.
 Thereby, making the details of the skill easy for beginners.